message/iata/TH.md

 - a negative COVID-19 test result issued at most 72 hours before departure from the first embarkation point.
 Tests accepted are: all types of PCR tests.
 The test result must be in English; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
 - This does not apply to passengers transiting without disembarking the aircraft.
-4. Passengers must have a Certificate of Entry (COE) issued by Royal Thai Embassy.
+4. Until 31 October 2021, passengers must have a Certificate of Entry (COE) issued by Royal Thai Embassy.
+4. Effective 1 November 2021, passengers must have a Certificate of Entry (COE) issued by Royal Thai Embassy or a Thailand Pass QR code obtained at <a href="https://tp.consular.go.th">https://tp.consular.go.th</a>
-5. Passengers entering or transiting through Thailand must have insurance to cover medical expenses in Thailand with a coverage cost of at least USD 100,000.-.
+5. Until 31 October 2021, passengers entering or transiting through Thailand must have insurance to cover medical expenses in Thailand with a coverage cost of at least USD 100,000.-.
 - This does not apply to:
 - nationals of Thailand;
 - passengers transiting without disembarking the aircraft.
+5. Effective 1 November 2021, passengers entering or transiting through Thailand must have insurance to cover medical expenses in Thailand with a coverage cost of at least USD 50,000.-.
+- This does not apply to:
+- nationals of Thailand;
+- passengers transiting without disembarking the aircraft.
-6. Nationals of Thailand travelling under the Phuket or the Samui Plus Sandbox programs must have insurance to cover medical expenses in Thailand with a coverage cost of at least USD 100,000.-.
+6. Nationals of Thailand travelling under the Phuket or the Samui Plus Sandbox programs must have insurance to cover medical expenses in Thailand with a coverage cost of at least USD 50,000.-.
 7. Nationals of Thailand travelling to Phuket (HKT) or Na Thon (Ko Samui (USM)) under the Phuket or the Samui Plus Sandbox, must have a negative COVID-19 test result issued at most 72 hours before departure from the first embarkation point.
 Tests accepted are: all types of PCR tests.
 The test result must be in English.
 8. Passengers traveling to Phuket (HKT) or Na Thon (Ko Samui (USM)):
 - are subject to a COVID-19 RT-PCR test upon arrival; and
 - must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covishield, Janssen, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V.
+Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V.
 - This does not apply to passengers younger than 18 years traveling with their fully vaccinated parents/guardians.
 9. Passengers traveling to Phuket (HKT) must have proof of payment for a Safety and Health Administration (SHA+) accommodation for the period of intended stay.
 10. Passengers traveling to Phuket (HKT) or Na Thon (Ko Samui (USM), must have a return/onward ticket for a flight departing from Phuket to another country within 14 days.